eltonwcm00/PostConnect/README.md

 ## 💻 &nbsp; Setup

-To run this project, install it locally using npm:
+To run this project, and follow the following steps:
 ```
+Step #1: Install the dependency locally on the machine using npm (https://nodejs.org/en/download)

 $ cd backend
 $ npm install (install backend dependencies)
 $ nodemon server (run the servcer)